Getting into Oxford : Dos and Don'ts

 7. Personal Statement- Like most graduate applications, you are also required to submit a personal statement with your application.
 I’d say the most difficult part about the personal statement is that you are only given 300 words.
 Essentially, you have only one page to sell yourself.
 This means that you have to make your personal statement as focused and clear as possible.
 A useful guide to enable you do this is to make sure your statement covers the following points: i) why you are outstanding ii) why you want to do the programme iii) what attracts you to the course rather than other courses iv) what specific modules attract you v) what you will contribute- essentially what skills you will bring v) what your future career plans are and how the programme will play a role in enabling you achieve them.
 As long as you are able to outline these points, and be as brief and clear as possible, you should be fine!

 8. First Class Requirement- The Oxford Masters in Law programme (i.e the Oxford BCL) stipulates that they only accept people with First Class Undergraduate Law Degrees.
 While this is true for the most part, don’t allow this discourage you however.
-I have come across some Oxford graduate students who didn't make firsts in their undergraduate degrees, so please don’t let this discourage you.
 I think what they mean when they ask for only first class degrees, is that they want you to be outstanding.
 And being outstanding is not just an academic thing, it’s the full package.
 There are several other ways that you can show that you’re outstanding.
 It could be through your professional experiences, leadership positions or volunteer work you’ve done in the past.
 Perhaps even grade scores i.e. dissertation marks or individual module grades.
 There are several ways you can make your application stand out.
 So still apply!